Coronavirus: Centre says India is in ‘limited’ community transmission phase

 The total number of cases in the country went up to 1,024 as of Sunday evening.

-The Union health ministry has admitted that India was in the “limited” community transmission phase as the number of confirmed Covid-19 cases went up to 1,024 as of Sunday evening.
+The Union health ministry has admitted that India is in the “limited” community transmission phase as the number of confirmed Covid-19 cases went up to 1,024 as of Sunday evening.
 Of the total cases, 901 are being treated, 27 people have died, 95 have recovered, and one person has migrated.

 “This SOP [Standard Operating Procedure] is applicable to current phase of COVID-19 pandemic in India (local transmission and limited community transmission), wherein as per plan of action, all suspect cases are admitted to isolation facilities,” a statement from the ministry said.